The Future of UX Research: How AI is Transforming User Insights

 3. Personalized Research at Scale

 AI enables researchers to conduct large-scale studies with personalized experiences.
-Adaptive surveys adjust questions based on previous answers, and chatbots can conduct preliminary user interviews 24/7, gathering initial insights before human researchers dive deeper.
+Adaptive surveys adjust questions based on previous answers.
+Chatbots can conduct preliminary user interviews 24/7, gathering initial insights before human researchers dive deeper.

 4. Enhanced Usability Testing